CristenPerret/SkyBinder/README.md

 __Requires:__  [AutoHotKey](https://www.autohotkey.com/download/)

-It will only apply to anything named 'Skyweaver.exe' but can easily work in-browser.
+It will only apply to anything named 'Skyweaver.exe' but can be easily changed to work in-browser aswell.

 Hotkeys are saved & stored in an `.ini` file where this `.ahk` file resides.